beeware/briefcase/docs/en/how-to/code-signing/linux.md

 $ briefcase package linux system --identity <fingerprint>
 ```

 Alternatively, you can specify any portion of the fingerprint, the short key ID, or the name or email address associated with the key.
-If you have more than one secret key on your system, and you don't specify an identity, Briefcase will prompt you to select the identity to use.
+If you don't specify an identity, Briefcase will prompt you to select the identity to use from the secret keys available on your system, or to opt out of signing.
+If you have only one secret key, it is offered as the default selection.

 ## Distributing the signature